CossonArthur/ComputationalFinance/Monte Carlo.md

 ### Antithetic Variables
 Let's consider a scenario where you are simulating a random variable X. The antithetic variable X′ is generated to be **negatively correlated** with X. The average of X and X′ should remain constant.

+possibility to get negatively correlated :
+- X' = - X
+- if

 **Process:**
 *Generate Pairs*
 - For each random variable you're simulating, generate a pair of negatively correlated variables from the same distribution
 - The correlation ensures that the average of the pairs remains constant.
 *Calculate Average*
 - For each pair, calculate the average of the two variables (X+X')/2

 ### Control variable
 The idea is to use a function on which property can be computed through a known formula and which is close to the function that we want to approximate.